 Climate

 The coffee triangle is a hilly to mountainous region, with towns that are more than 2,000 meters above sea level, such as Manizales in Caldas.
-The climate is tropical, with warm days and nights that can cool considerably.
+The climate is tropical, with warm days and nights that can cool off considerably.
 The average temperature there is around 22 degrees.
 Caldas is more mountainous, making it colder there than in lower-lying Quindío.

 Best travel period

 The coffee triangle can be visited year-round.
 It rains a lot, especially in the months of April/May and September through November.
 We have been to the Zona Cafetera twice, the first time in March 2019 and the second time in late September 2024.
 In the month of March, there were brief showers in the afternoon hours.
-In late September it also rained mostly in the afternoon, but were heavy showers that lasted a lot longer.
+In late September it also rained mostly in the afternoon, but the showers were heavier and lasted longer.
 We also had conversations with locals about the weather and they told us that the rainy season in Salento is actually no longer a rainy season and the dry season is no longer a dry season.
 Because of El Niño, everything has changed and the weather is no longer really predictable.
 Around Christmas and New Year’s period is the high season, from mid-December to mid-January.
 Easter week and (long) weekends are also very busy in villages like Salento and Filandia, so if possible, avoid these periods.
 Harvest times for coffee beans are April/May and Oct/Dec.
 For most action on the coffee plantations, that is the best time to visit the coffee triangle.

 Events:

-• January: Carnival of Riosucio/Caldas
+- January: Carnival of Riosucio/Caldas

-• March: Risaralda bird festival in Pereira
+- March: Risaralda bird festival in Pereira

-• June: Fiesta Internacional del café in Calarcá (Quindío).
+- June: Fiesta Internacional del café in Calarcá (Quindío).

-• October: Fiestas Cuyabras de Armenia, celebration of the anniversary of the city of Armenia
+- October: Fiestas Cuyabras de Armenia, celebration of the anniversary of the city of Armenia

-#ToColombia tips
+#ColombiaMyWay tips

 #Tip 1